jean0t/read-qrcode/README.md

 Reason why I created this tool:
 I use [pass](https://www.passwordstore.org/) as my password manager and sometimes I need to take screenshots and read qr codes to get the otp to the 2 factors authentication, of course it isnt difficult to take a screenshot and use `zbarimg` to read the contents, but making it all in one command is easier and faster.

+## Dependencies

+Wayland:
+    - `flameshot`

 ## 📥 Installation

 Ensure you have Python 3.11.2+ installed, then run:

 ```bash
 pip install *.whl